EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.plot_lineprof

-- plot_lineprof function                                             plotting Description: Clicking on two points in current image the script return the intensity as function of position along the line
+- plot_lineprof function                                             plotting Description: Clicking on two points in current image the script return the intensity as function of position along the line between the two points.